ryan-summers/shared-bus-rtic/README.md

 In the above incorrect example, RTIC may interrupt the low priority task to complete the high priority task.
 However, the low priority task may be using the shared bus.
 In this case, the communication may be corrupted by multiple devices using the bus at the same time.

-## Details

-In order to use `shared-bus` with RTIC, the underlying `BusManager` object that `shared-bus` creates has to be stored with a 'static lifetime (to ensure that references it gives out are always valid).
-This crate provides a macro to declare a global static to store the `BusManager` into.